-Judith DesBrisay
+Judith DesBrisay contemporary artist

 Arctic Artifacts: Land & Sea and Eocene Ellesmere